Wadham Creek: History

 Until the late 18th century, Wadham Creek was known as Whittlesey Creek.
 In the 1940s, Wadham Creek was known as Nottingham Creek after the nearby Nottingham Colliery.
 On August 2, 1979, the creek was entered into the Geographic Names Information System as "Wadham Creek."
 Its identifier in the Geographic Names Information System is 1190462.

 According to Samuel L. French's 1915 history, Reminiscences of Plymouth, Luzerne County, Penna, arks and flat-bottomed boats used to transport coal downriver to market were constructed in a long-vanished natural formation known as the "basin".
 In the 19th century, a blacksmith shop and a mill operated adjacent to the creek.

-An earth-fill dam was constructed on Wadham Creek in 1959 at a cost of $123,000.
+In 1959, the creek-bed was reformed in concrete from its source to a new earth-fill dam northeast terminus of First Street.
+The project, which cost $123,000, was flanked nearly its entire length by strip-mine operations.

 In 2000–01, after 30 years of political wrangling Wadham Creek was the subject of a restoration project costing $1.3 million.
 The restoration included giving the creek a concrete streambed and walls.
 Had the restoration not been done, the creek could have eventually flooded and caused severe damage like the nearby Coal Creek, according to Clif Madrack, a former borough administrator.

 In 2011, Coal Creek, less than a mile away, flooded severely after a rainfall 4 in in less than 45 minutes, but Wadham Creek was did not overflow its banks or suffer any erosion.